 Any unit test session can be switched to one of the continuous testing modes in the Unit Test Sessions window.
 To disable continuous testing, toggle the mode button off.

 Continuous testing uses the concept of 'outdated tests' to define tests with currently unknown execution result.
 Obviously, all tests that have never been executed, were aborted, or did not finish for some reason fall into this category.

 Tests that have finished with a definite result (passed or failed) are relevant (not outdated), but only until you make any change in your code.
 To make sure that there are no more outdated tests after the change, you either need to re-run all tests or re-run tests that were affected by the change.

 When continuous testing is enabled, dotCover calculates coverage of all unit tests and monitors changes in the covered code to detect whether any tests become outdated after a change.
-When a test becomes outdated, dotCover adds the question mark to its icon, e.g. , and changes the status indicator as well.
+When a test becomes outdated, dotCover adds the question mark to its icon, for example , and changes the status indicator as well.

 At any time, you can clear the information about test execution result by clicking Drop coverage results on the toolbar.

 Modes of continuous testing

-To select the continuous testing mode means answer two questions:
+To select the continuous testing mode means answering two questions:

 1. How test run will be triggered?

 Or, in other words, when will be tests auto-started?
 After you explicitly build your solution or after you save it?
 You can select the preferred trigger in the ReShaper options using the main menu .